AEADataEditor/aea-de-guidance/README.md

 ## Additional guidance

-In addition to the detailed [step-by-step guidance](step-by-step.md)], the following sites contain useful information
+In addition to the detailed [step-by-step guidance](step-by-step.md), the following sites contain useful information:

 > 1. Look for general guidance at the **[Social Science Data Editors pages](https://social-science-data-editors.github.io/guidance/)**
 > 2. Read the **[AEA's FAQ](https://www.aeaweb.org/journals/policies/data-code/faq)**
 > 3. Have a look at the **[draft FAQ on this site](FAQ.md)** for thorny issues